min2ha/ukwa-site/content/target/65941/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Zeppelin Raids on the North-East of England 1915

 Year 6 children investigated a dramatic local incident: the attack by Zeppelin L10 on June 15th on Palmers shipyard.